ResilientEcosystem/blog/about.md

       <h4>Alejandro Armas</h4>
     </div>
     <div class="item__description">
-      <p>Alejandro is an undergraduate student at the University of California, Davis interested in distributed systems and their corresponding architecture; as well as use of learning systems, which understand data with minimal human supervision to model human intelligence. </p>
+      <p>As a NSF LSAMP/CAMP and AvenueE/VIP Research Scholar, Alejandro is a B.Sc.
+Candidate at the University of California, Davis.
+Previously an intern at the MIT Summer Research Program and Interdisciplinary and Quantitative Biology REU at the Universidad de Puerto Rico, Rio Piedras; he now is leading effort to make ResilientDB, our blockchain fabric, more accessible and consumable for students, practitioners, and researchers at UCD and beyond by extending its toolkit and developing core documentation.
+He is interested in distributed systems and their corresponding architecture and has passion for performant systems and optimization.
+When he is not studying, he does weight-training at the Davis' ARC. </p>
     </div>
   </div>
 </div>